composer/composer/doc/06-config.md

 Defaults to `true`.
 If `false`, the OAuth tokens created to access the github API will have a date instead of the machine hostname.

-## gitlab-domains

-Defaults to `["gitlab.com"]`.
-A list of domains of GitLab servers.
-This is used if you use the `gitlab` repository type.

 ## use-github-api